-In this section, we show data analysis on a set of Multi-objective Clustering (MOC) studies.
-This survey considers papers related to MOC from IEEE Xplore\footnote{\url{https://ieeexplore.ieee.org/Xplore/home.jsp}}, ACM Digital Library\footnote{\url{https://dl.acm.org/}} and Scopus\footnote{\url{https://www.scopus.com/wsearch/form.uri?display=basic}}.
+In this section, we show data analysis on a set of Multi-Objective Clustering (MOC) studies.
+This survey considers papers related to MOC from IEEE Xplore\footnote{\url{https://ieeexplore.ieee.org}}, ACM Digital Library\footnote{\url{https://dl.acm.org/}} and Scopus\footnote{\url{https://www.scopus.com}}.
 These article repositories contain the most important journal papers and conference proceedings, in the computer science and engineering domains.
-We chose the words "multi-objective", "multiobjective", "many-objective" as keywords related to the optimization with multiple objectives, associated with the "clustering" term to search by title the article related to multi-objective clustering.
-The article mapping was limited to considers English-language papers that were published before the year 2021.
-The search result is 231 papers from IEEE Xplore, 30 papers from ACM Digital Library, and 533 papers from Scopus, totaling 794 papers.
+We used the terms "multi-objective", "multi-objective", and "many-objective" as keywords related to optimization with multiple objectives, along with the term "clustering" to search by title for articles about multi-objective clustering.
+The article mapping considered English-language papers that were published before the year 2021.
+The search result is 231 papers from IEEE Xplore, 30 papers from the ACM Digital Library, and 533 papers from Scopus, totaling 794 papers.
 Then, duplicated papers were removed.
-Finally, we have analyzed the main contents in the resulting set of documents, closing with 358 papers.
-In the following, we discuss statistics of publications of MOC works.
+Finally, we analyzed the main contents of the resulting set of documents, concluding with 358 papers.
+In the following, we discuss statistics on the publication of MOC works.